jamesplease/react-request/docs/guides/integration-with-technologies.md

 We recommend either simply using Apollo instead of React Request, or looking at the Apollo documentation for inspiration.

+The reason is that React Request only caches and dedupes at the request level, whereas a library like apollo caches and dedupes at the sub-request level.
+The structure of GraphQL enables for a more granular approach to those features.

 ### Redux

 Data returned by your server can be synchronized with your Redux store if you'd like.
 An